-- If the player are issued with a key/keys and the player misplaces or loses this key, the play are responsible for paying for a replacement. - The players are responsible for doing your own laundry and bedding. - The players are expected to clean your bedroom and your bathroom, you (the player) are also expected to clean and tidy any areas of the house you use. - If provisions are running low (e.g.) milk, please let your providers know in a polite and courteous manner - The house phone is out of bounds unless for an emergency - All players in accommodation (no matter the age of the player) have a curfew of 21:00, this means you (the player) must be in your accommodation by this time - If players are requested to attend a first team evening game at the Weston Homes Stadium the curfew will be extended to 22:30.
+- Players in accommodation have a curfew of 21:30 for under 18's and under 21's are 22.00 Sunday to Friday and a Saturday an additional half an hour for both, this means you (the player) must be in your accommodation by this time, but are advised to be in earlier. - If players are requested to attend a first team evening game at the Weston Homes Stadium the curfew will be extended to 22:30.
 This means you (the player) must be in your accommodation by this time - Should a player not be in their accommodation at the times stipulated the procedure discussed on page six.
 At some point throughout your contract with Peterborough United FC you may be requested to join the first team squad on overnight travels or travel that requires a late arrival back to your accommodation.
 You (the player) are expected to communicate efficiently and effectively with your provider with, travel times, mealtimes and arrival back to accommodation times.
 (The Player Care Manager will also notify your legal guardian and provider) - All players (no matter the age of the player) in accommodation will have regular spot checks throughout the season on their bedrooms. - Providers are to notify the Club of any problems or concerns, where necessary we will then speak directly with you (the player) - All players are to communicate any problems with the Player Care Manager, Academy Manager, Professional Development Lead and or Head of Club Safeguarding. - You (the player) are expected to be in your Club provided accommodation from Monday (after training) through to Saturday morning, this is the agreement we have with your provider unless we agree another arrangement directly with you (the player).
 Players not in accommodation on these days will be spoken to directly.
 It is the Clubs responsibility to ensure the safety and welfare of you while in accommodation and therefore we must know where you are. - If you need to travel home for an appointment or family matter this must be agreed with Player Care Manager, Academy Manager, Professional Development Lead and or Head of Club Safeguarding prior to you doing so. - The above two points also affect your FA Whereabouts, if we do not know your whereabouts, we could log you down with the FA as at a false location, this could result in a player fine.